dlumian/PythonBasics/PackageCreation/PackageGuide.md

 Test PyPI allows you to test the package distribution process without affecting the official PyPI repository.

 1. **Ensure your package files are ready**:
    Ensure your package has a `setup.py` and other necessary files (README, LICENSE, etc.).
+An example `setup.py` file is provided in this directory.

 2. **Build the package**:
    Two options presented for building.